Updated May 2023

 The first thing to do is find some quality training in office administration.

-Take a look at the Administrative Assistant program at Herzing College Winnipeg.
+Take a look at the Administrative Assistant program from Herzing College Winnipeg.
+It’s delivered online and is just seven months long, including a four-week internship.

 Students get thorough training in office software and administrative procedures.
 They graduate with the technical, organizational, and communication skills employers want.

-An Admissions Advisor can walk you through the details of the program and help you determine if it’s a good fit for you.
+Still have questions?
+An admissions advisor can walk you through the details of the program and help you determine if it’s a good fit for you.